MalekToumi-815/Project-Management-/README.md

 ## 📡 API Integration

-This frontend connects to our Project Management API.
-The API must be running and accessible at `http://localhost:9090`.
+This frontend connects to our Project Management API deployed at `https://projectmanagement-production-d023.up.railway.app`.

 **API Repository**: [https://github.com/malek-chermiti/project_management](https://github.com/malek-chermiti/project_management)

+The base API URL can be easily configured in `fetch.js` by updating the `BASE_URL` constant at the top of the file.

 All API calls are handled through `fetch.js`, which provides wrapper functions for:
 - User authentication and profile management